2022 Peel Region municipal elections: Mississauga

 The election saw one of the highest turnovers in history, with the retirements of Pat Saito and George Carlson, and the resignation of Karen Ras; her appointed replacement, Patricia Mullin, also did not run.
 Accusations against incumbent Ron Starr led the media to suggest his position is vulnerable.

 Voter turnout for the 2018 election was 27%.

 Mayor

 Bonnie Crombie was the incumbent, and won re-election.
 She won the 2018 election with 76.68% of the vote.

-The only other competitor to place in the double digits was Kevin J. Johnston, who in the months prior to his candidacy been charged by Peel Regional Police for "willfully promoting hatred."
-(Johnston has since been sentenced to jail in two provinces, and ran for Mayor of Calgary in 2021.)

-Crombie launched her campaign on September 7.
-In 2014, Trivedi was candidate for Mississauga City Council Ward 5.
+Crombie did not serve the complete term, successfully running in the 2023 leadership election of the Ontario Liberal Party, triggering the 2024 Mississauga mayoral by-election.
+She subsequently lost the provincial general election, and was removed in a party leadership review.